Trips to The Azores

 Tucked away to the left of the Iberian Peninsula, the Azores are a collection of nine pretty volcanic islands belonging to Portugal.
 Small though they may be, each one is bright green and bursting with fauna, overflowing with a unique culture which has developed separately from the mainland.

 Our family holiday here takes you to the island of São Miguel, largest of the nine and part of the archipelago’s Eastern Group.
-Activity playgrounds are everywhere!
+Family activity playgrounds are everywhere!
 Take the crater lake Sete Cidades and Fogo as examples – marvellous locations for kayaking, cycling and hiking.
 Above ground, there is outstanding natural park territory, as in the region of Nordeste; below, astonishing caves and tunnels of lava formed over countless years.

 Lava and volcanoes are, of course, central to life on the Azores – the smoking, breathing earth can be safely seen at places like Furnas.
 Underground activity is also responsible for the bubbling hot springs which you’ll find around São Miguel; take time for a refreshing dip in their mineral-rich waters!
 Speaking of water, we would never forget to mention the Atlantic waters which ring the Azores, internationally famed as some of the best for watching whales and dolphins in the wild.